amdigital-co-uk/docs-playbook/docs/Delivery-Practices/Build-and-Release/Engineering/Quality-Standards/React-Best-Practises.md

 1. Use the Atomic Design Methodology: The Atomic Design Methodology is a system for designing and building UI components in a structured and scalable way.
 By breaking down your UI into smaller, reusable components, you can create a more flexible and maintainable codebase.

 1. Use React Query: React Query is a library for managing data fetching and caching in React applications.
 It provides a simple and intuitive API for fetching data from APIs, and supports caching, pagination, and other advanced features.

+1. Read and understand the official React documentation: The React documentation at <https://react.dev/> is a valuable resource for learning about React and its ecosystem.
+Take the time to read and understand the documentation, and follow the best practices and recommendations provided by the React team.
+This will help you write better code and avoid common pitfalls in your React applications.

 1. Use strict mode: Use the React strict mode to enable additional checks and warnings for potential problems in your code.
 This can help you catch potential issues early and improve the overall quality of your code.